Decoupling Motion and Geometry in 4D Gaussian Splatting: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate our method on two representative benchmarks: (1) \textit{D-NeRF Dataset} \cite{pumarola2021d}: A monocular dataset consists of videos from eight synthetic scenes.
-To evaluate the model's performance, we follow the previous approaches \cite{fridovich2023k, yang2023real} and use the standard testing protocol, where the views used for model training and testing are different.
-(2) \textit{Neural 3D Video Dataset} (Neu3DV) \cite{li2022neural}: A real-world dataset includes six multi-view video scenes captured by 18 to 21 cameras.
-Consistent with existing approaches \cite{cao2023hexplane, fridovich2023k, yang2023real}, one viewpoint is reserved for testing, while the remaining viewpoints are used for training.
+\textbf{Datasets.} We evaluate our method on two representative benchmarks: (1) \textit{D-NeRF Dataset} \cite{pumarola2021d}: A monocular dataset consists of videos from 8 synthetic scenes.
+(2) \textit{Neural 3D Video Dataset} (Neu3DV) \cite{li2022neural}: A real-world dataset includes 6 multi-view video scenes captured by 18 to 21 cameras.